 Revenue, Cost, Profit Claims

-Flippa can only verify the numbers claimed.
-Flippa can only verify the numbers claimed and request that all sellers add proof of revenue for listings claiming revenue.
+Flippa can only verify the numbers claimed and requests that all sellers add proof of revenue for listings claiming revenue.

 Websites / Apps:

 Read-only access or video walkthrough of revenue analytics, Admob, or eCommerce reports.
 Always ask for any analytics that may be associated with the account.

 Amazon Seller central video walkthrough or read-only access.
 Make sure to get proof of stock costs and shipping costs from the manufacturer.
 Look at every line item in the P&L and request for proof.